 The crosshole test requires two or three adjacent boreholes separated by known distances.
 A source is installed in one borehole and receivers in the others, all at the same depth.
 The travel time of the generated seismic waves between boreholes is measured, and the velocity calculated by dividing the separation distance (at depth) by the travel time.
 This method requires careful control over the source and receiver depths, and detailed measurement of borehole separation versus depth.
 Both the downhole and crosshole methods are normally performed in cased boreholes.
 The suspension method, however, can be used in either cased or uncased boreholes.
 It consists of a single probe about 5 meters long, with an impulsive source at the bottom and two sensor sets ("receivers") near the top, separated by 1 meter.
 The source transmits energy through the borehole fluid to the borehole wall where it is transformed into both P and S waves.
-These are detected by both receivers, and the difference in arrival times is measured.
-Dividing the 1 meter separation by the travel time differences gives the P- and S-wave velocities for the 1 meter interval between sensors.
-Fig. 7.70 above is a plot of a velocity profile measured with the suspension method.
+These are detected by both receivers, and the differences gives the P- and S-wave velocities for the 1 meter interval between sensors.
+Fig. 7.70 is a plot of a velocity profile measured with the suspension method.